 Clogs also tailor themselves to your specific support needs more effectively than most other shoes.
 Because they offer a lot of soft material underneath your feet, they make it easy for your foot to find the right amount of support.
 This limits the amount of pressure they put on sensitive parts of the feet while still cushioning them completely.

 The only major disadvantage of clogs is that they can put excess pressure on your ankles if you have high arches, raising the risk of a rolled ankle.
 If your feet have high arches, include an orthotic insert to keep this risk to a minimum.
 This relatively simple and inexpensive enhancement will align your foot more effectively with the rest of the shoe, keeping it stable during work.

 The most effective footwear choices are often the simplest, and this is never more clear than when considering the value of sneakers.
 Thanks to their design for running and power walking, sneakers provide considerable traction, no small matter when you’re racing from one side of the hospital to another or navigating a room full of medical equipment.

 By allowing air to flow freely in and out of the shoe, this footwear reduces the amount of heat and moisture that build up around your feet.
 Heat and moisture are among the most common sources of discomfort that you will encounter during extended periods at work, so ventilating them makes for a much more pleasant walking experience.
-Ventilation also reduces odor and prevents bacteria from building up around your feet.
+Ventilation also prevents bacteria build up and reduces odor.

 Step-In & Slip-On Shoes

-In addition to ventilation, support and foot pressure, the weight of your shoes also impacts how comfortable your feet are.
-Step-in and slip-on shoes have the benefit of being easy to take on or off, allowing you to rest your feet during breaks without any extra trouble.
+Like clogs, slip-on shoes have the benefit of being easy to take on or off, allowing you to rest your feet during breaks without any extra trouble.
 The best brands in this category for women include Alegria, which uses elastic materials to give your feet plenty of room, and Nurse Mates, which offer lasting resistance against slipping.
-For men, consider Dickies leather shoes, which are washable, or Keen Utility, which offer memory foam cushioning to match the shape of your feet precisely.Selecting the Best Nursing Shoes for Your Specific Needs
+For men, consider Dickies leather shoes, which are washable, or Keen Utility, which offer memory foam cushioning to precisely match the shape of your feet.